GeoSpatialyst/documentation/docs/index.rst

 .. admonition:: Lessons

-   This section provides full lessons to understand the basic concepts of programming and scientific data analysis using programming language, mainly Python.
+   This section provides full lessons to understand the basic concepts of programming and scientific data analysis using Python programming language.

 Contents
 ----------------